What is the Breakeven Point for Your Early Childhood Education Program?

 • Anticipating the loss of a particular funding source

 One of the ten early childhood education programs we worked with during this project was Mt.
 Pleasant Child Development Center.
-They were excited to be able to use the breakeven tool as a check on how each of their classrooms’ breakeven points factor into their budget.
-They also wanted to use the information gleaned from the tool to determine how much funding they can reinvest in their staff benefits.
+They were excited to use the breakeven tool to check how each of their classrooms’ breakeven points factored into their budget.
+They also wanted to use the information gleaned from the tool to determine how much funding they could reinvest in their staff benefits.

-At TCG, we understand that performing this kind of financial assessment can be difficult and time-consuming.
-If your program needs support with evaluating your current budget or help with achieving your future goals, contact us today!
+At TCG, we understand that performing this financial assessment can be difficult and time-consuming.
+If your program needs support evaluating your current budget or help with achieving your future goals, contact us today!

 Related Articles